 Provisionally Accredited Levee Guidance

-FEMA issued Procedure Memorandum No. 43, Guidelines for Identifying Provisionally Accredited Levees, on September 25, 2006.
+FEMA issued Procedure Memorandum 43: Guidelines for Identifying Provisionally Accredited Levees (Sept 2006), on September 25, 2006.
 Procedure Memorandum No. 43 and associated guidelines document provide FEMA, mapping partners, and contractor staff with guidance for showing flood hazard and risk information for areas behind levees on Flood Insurance Rate Maps and clarifies procedures and timelines for the submittal of levee documentation to comply with Section 65.10 of the National Flood Insurance Program regulations.